 What is a Right of Way?

-A right of way is a type of easement or agreement that grants a utility the right to use, access or transit a piece of property.
-An easement is typically granted by property owners to an electric utility for the purpose of constructing and maintaining power lines and other equipment.
-Before a power line is built, Duke Energy Progress acquires easements from property owners along the selected route.
+A right of way is a type of easement or agreement that grants a utility the right to use, access or transit a piece of property according to the terms of the easement.
+This easement is typically granted by property owners to an electric utility for the purpose of constructing, operating and maintaining power lines and other equipment.
+Before a power line is built, we acquire easements from property owners along the selected route as necessary.

 Trees are part of the natural beauty of the Carolinas, but trees and other vegetation are also one of the leading causes of outages for utilities in the Southeast.
 We must constantly work to balance aesthetic concerns with our responsibility to provide a reliable electric system for the 1.5 million households and businesses that depend on us.